wds4/tribal-tapestry/essays/bookJustification/overview_deprcated2.md

 # The Cortical Tribal Tapestry Hypothesis

+This file has been moved to hypotheses/README and will likely be delated

 The CTTH is a series of hypotheses, listed below, each of which builds upon the ones before it.

 ## Tapestry Foundation